Bats Get a Bad Rap, But We Need Them to Survive

-Bats are wonderful pollinators.
-Without them crops such as bananas, peaches, cloves, carob, agave and balsa wood would be threatened.
+Bats are wonderful pollinators and help ensure crops such as bananas, peaches, cloves, carob, agave and balsa wood aren’t threatened.
 They also contribute to our ecosystem by spreading the seeds of flowers and plants.
 Unlike birds, they are unafraid to cross large areas of open space and greatly contribute to the rejuvenation of bare areas caused by fire or overharvesting.
-According to Bat Conservation International (BCI), bats may be responsible for 95 percent of new growth which then provides shelter for birds and primates.
-These other animals are then able to spread other and frequently different seeds, adding to the diversity in a forest.
+According to Bat Conservation International (BCI), bats may be responsible for 95 percent of new growth in these areas, which in turn provides shelter for birds and primates.
+These other animals spread other (and frequently different) seeds, adding to the diversity in a forest.
 Among other things, bats have been known to spread the seeds of such tasty treats as avocados, dates, figs and cashews.

 Besides contributing to growth, bats also help prevent crop damage and loss.
-They are experts at insect control and eat own body weight each night.
-They eat mosquitos and pests that attack crops, making them rather popular with farmers.
-A favorite meal for the Mexican Freetail bat is the corn earworm moth, known to damage agricultural crops from artichokes to watermelons.
+They are experts at insect control and eat their own body weight each night.
+They favor mosquitoes and pests that attack crops, making them rather popular with farmers.
+A favorite meal for the Mexican Freetail bat is the corn earworm moth, known to damage a number of agricultural crops, from artichokes to watermelons.
 Research in 2006 indicates that these bats saved Texas cotton farmers more than $740,000 a year.
 Scientists further estimate that bats save U.S. farmers $3.7 billion a year through a reduction in crop loss and pesticide use.

 They are not winged mice

-Though they resemble mice, these are not rodents, but their own order of mammals: Chiroptera , literally, “Hand winged.”
+Though they resemble mice, bats are not rodents, but their own order of mammals: Chiroptera , literally, “Hand winged.”
 Unlike birds, their wing structure resembles hands, with thin skin between each appendage.
-The thumb is small, with a nail used to hold food.
-They are the only mammals that can truly fly.
-Due to their small pelvic girdle, they cannot stand upright.
-This is why they hang upside down.
-Unlike humans, blood does not rush to their head; due to their low body weight gravity does not have a significant effect on them), so they are able to remain upside down for long periods of time.
+The thumb is small and has a nail used to hold food.
+Bats are the only mammals that can truly fly.
+Due to their small pelvic girdle, they cannot stand upright which explains why they hang upside down.
+Unlike humans, blood does not rush to their heads (due to their low body weight gravity does not have a significant effect on them), so they are able to remain upside down for long periods of time.

 There are more than 1300 species of bats worldwide.
-About 70 percent of these eat insects, the rest eat mostly nectar and fruit, while 3 species subsist exclusively on blood.
+About 70 percent of these eat insects, while most of the rest eat mostly nectar and fruit.
+Three species subsist exclusively on blood.
 These Vampire bats are small and feed on blood from cows, pigs, and chickens.
 Their bite is so slight it may not even be felt.
 They live in southern Mexico, Central and South America and drink about 1 tablespoon at each feeding.
 Despite the scary association, vampire bats are caring and social; they will feed sick or elderly bats and will adopt orphans and share food, even when that food is scarce.